lyrasis/cspace-solr-ucb/utilities/README.md

 * Install Solr8 (either the "bonehead" easy way, or as a service)
 * Start the Solr8 server
 * Configure for UCB solr datastores using the scripts provided
-* Obtain the latest data extracts from UCB servers
+* (Obtain the latest data extracts from UCB servers; unzip and load the extracts)
-* Unzip and load the extracts
+* (Or regenerate from scratch via the pipelines)
 * Verify Solr8 server works

 NB: in general, you won't be running the _Solr ETL pipelines_ themselves locally, that's why we copy the